ComradDoge/DogeEU4/README.md

 - Reverted the amount of days before you can retreat to vanilla values since unit pips are also vanilla.
 (7 > 12)
+- The background code that deals with forcelimit buildings has been changed to increase performance.

 [/quote]